entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Pauropetalichthys magnoculus* shoud be revised from ? to 0.
+The coding of *Eurycaraspis incilis* shoud be revised from 1 to 0.
+The coding of *Quasipetalichthys haikouensis* shoud be revised from 0 to 1.

 200. External endolymphatic duct openings' location in relation to median field: (0) internal; (1) external.

 > Castiello (2018), Character 224; Zhu Y. *et al*.
 (2022), Character 204; Brazeau *et al*.
 (2023), Character 230.